tdilauro/Simplified-wiki/Resources.md

 #### Wikimedia Commons

 [A sample](http://commons.wikimedia.org/wiki/Category:PD-Art_%28PD-US-not_renewed%29) of [public domain art](http://commons.wikimedia.org/wiki/Category:PD-Art_%28PD-US%29) available through Wikimedia Commons.
 Access is through the MediaWiki API.
-Metadata is not as good as for DPLA materials.
+Metadata (whether relating to source or to topics) is not as good as for DPLA materials.

 ### DRM